ooracle100/DVN-HEALTH-PoC/docs/README.md

 Please review limitations.md for crucial information on proxy latency calculations, data scope, and ethical considerations.

 Contributing
-Currently maintained by [Your Name].
+Currently maintained by ooracle100.
 Contributions and feedback are welcome via GitHub issues.

 License
-[Specify your license here, e.g., MIT or Apache 2.0]
+This project is licensed under the MIT License.
+See the LICENSE file for full license details.

 limitations.md
 Limitations and Disclaimers